-One injured in stabbing near Airline Highway
+Man injured in incident near Airline Highway

 Latest Weather Blog

-One injured in stabbing near Airline Highway
+Man injured in incident near Airline Highway

-BATON ROUGE - One person was injured in a stabbing near Airline Highway Saturday morning.
+BATON ROUGE - One man was injured in an incident near Airline Highway Saturday morning.

-Authorities say that the stabbing occurred on Gwenadele Avenue around 6:30 a.m.
+Authorities say that they responded to reports of a stabbing on Gwenadele Avenue around 6:30 a.m.

+Police say despite initial reports the victim had not been stabbed.
+The man sustained a skull fracture and developed bleeding on his brain.

-The victim was transported to a nearby hospital.
+The victim was transported to a nearby hospital where he was rushed into surgery.

-Their condition is unknown at this time.
+His condition is unknown at this time.

 Trending News